tsa/vu8/README.markdown

     # the above will add the make target and cause the module to be
     # installed into the vu8 module path

-## Creating a v8 Context capable of using loadmodule
+## Creating a v8 Context capable of using "vu8.load"
     #include <vu8/Context.hpp>
     vu8::Context ctxt;
-    // script at location jsFile can now use loadmodule.
+    // script at location jsFile can now use "vu8.load".
 An application
     // that uses vu8::Context must link against libvu8.a
     ctxt.RunFile(jsFile);

-## Using loadmodule from JavaScript
+## Using "vu8.load" from JavaScript
     // Load the file module from the class binding example and the
     // console module.
-    var file    = loadmodule('file'),
+    var file    = vu8.load('file'),
-        console = loadmodule('console')
+        console = vu8.load('console')

     var writer = new file.Writer("file")
     if (writer.is_open()) {